 F4.2(a)(i) sets out the requirement for natural light provided by windows other than roof lights.
 F4.2(a)(ii) sets out the requirement for natural light provided by roof lights.
+A roof light generally receives greater exposure to sunlight than a window because of its orientation to the sky and consequently, the size of a roof light as a percentage of the floor area served is permitted to be smaller than for a window serving the same floor area.
 To achieve the requirements for natural light when both windows and roof lights are provided, a proportional combination of F4.2(a)(i) and (ii) can be used through F4.2(a)(iii).
 This is explained in the following example.
+Example